-Our clients' products are subject to seasonal consumer buying patterns.
+Most of our clients' products are subject to seasonal consumer buying patterns.
 As a result, the services we provide to our clients are also subject to seasonality, with higher revenue and operating income typically being realized from handling our clients' products during the first half of our fiscal year, which includes the holiday selling season.

-Management evaluates operating performance based on net revenue, operating income (loss) and net income (loss) and a measure that we refer to as adjusted EBITDA, defined as net income (loss) excluding net charges related to interest income, interest expense, income tax expense, depreciation, amortization of intangible assets, SEC inquiry and restatement costs, strategic alternatives and other professional fees, executive severance and employee retention, restructuring, share-based compensation, impairment of goodwill and long-lived assets, other non-operating gains and losses, equity in losses of affiliates and discontinued operations.
-Among the key factors that will influence our performance are successful execution and implementation of our strategic initiatives, global economic conditions, especially in the technology sector, the effect of product form factor changes, technology changes, revenue mix and demand for outsourcing services.
+Management evaluates operating performance based on net revenue, operating income (loss) and net income (loss) and a measure that we refer to as adjusted EBITDA, defined as net income (loss) excluding net charges related to interest income, interest expense, income tax expense, depreciation, amortization of intangible assets, SEC inquiry and restatement costs, SEC penalties, strategic consulting and other related professional fees, executive severance and employee retention, restructuring, share-based compensation, impairment of goodwill and long-lived assets, unrealized foreign exchange gains and losses, net, other non-operating gains and losses net, (gains) losses, and equity in losses, of affiliates and impairments and discontinued operations.
+Among the key factors that will influence our performance are successful execution and implementation of our strategic initiatives; global economic conditions, especially in the technology sector, which comprises a predominant proportion of our business; demand for our clients' products; the effect of product form factor changes; technology changes; revenue mix and demand for outsourcing services.

 As a large portion of our revenue comes from outsourcing services provided to clients such as computer hardware manufacturers and consumer electronics companies, our operating performance has been and may continue to be adversely affected by declines in the overall performance of the technology sector and uncertainty affecting the world economy.
 In addition, the drop in consumer demand for products of certain clients has had and may continue to have the effect of reducing our volumes and adversely affecting our revenue performance.
 The markets for our services are generally very competitive.
 We also face pressure from our clients to continually realize efficiency gains in order to help our clients maintain their profitability objectives.
-Increased competition and client demands for efficiency improvements may result in price reductions, reduced gross margins and, in some cases, loss of market share.
+Increased competition and client demands for efficiency and cost reduction improvements may result in price reductions, reduced gross margins and, in some cases, loss of market share.
 In addition, our profitability varies based on the types of services we provide and the regions in which we perform them.
 Therefore, the mix of revenue derived from our various services and locations can impact our gross margin results.
 Also, form factor changes, which we describe as the reduction in the amount of materials and product components used in our clients' completed packaged product, can also have the effect of reducing our revenue and gross margin opportunities.
 As a result of these competitive and client pressures the gross margins in our business are low.
-For the years ended July 31, 2014 and 2013, our gross margin percentage was 10.3% and 9.9%, respectively.
+For the years ended July 31, 2015, 2014 and 2013, our gross margin percentage was 9.7%, 10.3% and 9.9%, respectively.
 Increased competition as well as industry consolidation and/or low demand for our clients' products and services may hinder our ability to maintain or improve our gross margins, profitability and cash flows.
 We must continue to focus on margin improvement, through implementation of our strategic initiatives, cost reductions and asset and employee productivity gains in order to improve the profitability of our business and maintain our competitive position.
 We generally manage margin and pricing pressures in several ways, including efforts to target new markets, expand our service offerings, improve the efficiency of our processes and to lower our infrastructure costs.
 We seek to lower our cost to service clients by moving work to lower-cost venues, consolidating facilities, and other actions designed to improve the productivity of our operations.